osmcode/osmcoastline/man/osmcoastline_filter.md

 output file in PBF format.

-This output file will be a lot smaller (less than 1%) than the original planet file, but it contains everything needed to assemble the coastline polygons.
+This output file will be a lot smaller (less than 1%) than the original planet file, but it contains everything needed to assemble the coastline and land or water polygons.

 If you are playing around or want to run **osmcoastline** several times with different parameters, run **osmcoastline_filter** once first and use its output